dip-proto/fastly.js/fastly-vcl/vcl-functions/time_functions.md

 These functions help manipulate, format, and compare time values for time-based logic, caching decisions, and response headers.

+All times in Fastly VCL are UTC; there is no timezone conversion function.
+Also note that VCL has no infix arithmetic operators, so time computations are done with these functions (or with assignment operators such as `-=` on numeric variables).

 ## time.add

 Adds a relative time to a time value.